OI-wiki/i18n/docs/intro/common-tricks.md

 int main() {
   // For Windows
   // Do not use file input and output
-  // Of course, this program can also be rewritten into a batch form while (1) {
+  // Of course, this program can also be rewritten into a batch file or a shellscript file while (1) {
     system("gen > test.in");  // The data generator writes the generated data to the input file system("test1.exe < test.in > a.out");  // Get program 1 output